Selling A Water-damaged House In Tennessee's [market_city]

 Understanding Water Damage: Causes and Impact on Home Value

 If you want to sell a house in Tennessee that has water damage, you should know what causes it and how it can lower the value of your home.
-Roofs that leak, pipes that burst, and floods from storms are all common causes of water damage that can be very bad for a property.
+Leaking roofs, burst pipes, and storm floods are common causes of water damage, which can be very damaging to a property.

-Because of the humid weather and heavy rains that fall here, houses are more likely to get mold and structural damage, both of which can lower the value of your home.
-People usually don’t buy homes that have water problems because they are expensive to fix and could be bad for their health.
+Because of the humid weather and heavy rains that fall here, houses are more likely to get mold and structural damage, which can lower your home’s value.
+People usually don’t buy homes with water problems because they are expensive and could harm their health.

 That’s why it’s critical to assess the damage thoroughly and either fix what you can or be upfront about any lingering problems.
-Taking care of these issues helps maintain the structural integrity of the house and may even help you preserve or boost its market value.
+Addressing these issues helps maintain the house’s structural integrity and may help preserve or boost its market value.

 Can You Sell a House with Water Damage?